clempo2/JD2-SkeletonGame/README.md

 The port is complete.
 The game works as intended.
 Please submit a [GitHub issue](https://github.com/clempo2/JD2-SkeletonGame/issues) if you find a problem.

-Software support is not implemented yet for the optional shaker mod.
+Software support for the optional shaker mod is working but it is still a work in progress.

 ## Installation